 So far, it looks like Microsoft has stripped down multiple Xbox One consoles and placed their parts into an array of server blades, as you can sort of see in the video below. xCloud users will simply select a game to run on their phone, the servers would then start it up, and stream the visuals right to the users’ phone.

-A big possible downside here is input latency.
+A big possible downside is input latency.
 Every time a player presses a button, that information needs to be sent to the server and the in-game action needs to be sent back to the users in a never-ending loop.
-All that back and forth could result in a laggy experience if their internet connection isn’t optimal.
+All that back-and-forth could result in a laggy experience if their internet connection isn’t optimal.
 However, there’s been chatter that Microsoft is working on a hybrid solution, according to Thurrott.

 The publication reports that xCloud would stream all of the graphically-intensive aspects of a game through the internet, while input latency will be dealt with locally.
 Hardware would be necessary to pull this off, which suggests that users might need to buy the Scarlett consoles to use xCloud, at least at first.

-Microsoft is casting a wide next for xCloud compatible devices.
-It will include: all Android devices, PCs, and Xboxes from the get-go.
-Seeing that the company has made Xbox Live available on iOS devices means iPhone and iPads on next.
+Microsoft will cast a wide next for xCloud, compatible devices include all Android devices, PCs, and Xboxes from the get-go.
+Apple devices are the obviously notable omission, but the fact that the company has made Xbox Live available on iOS devices suggests iPhone and iPads are next.

-The company is even said to want to make the Xbox Live feature available on PlayStations and the Nintendo Switch, though for this they’ll need approval and it’s not looking good.
+The company is even said to want to make the Xbox Live feature available on PlayStations and the Nintendo Switch.
+These partnerships would make for strange bedfellows, however, and already seem unlikely.

 Project xCloud: Available Games